emogo16/Portfolio-webpage/README.md

 ## Description

 _It goes into detail about why I joined Epicodus.
-In general who am I. It also lists personal details about my life who I am as a person and a picture of my husband, my dog and myself_
+In general who am I. It also lists personal details about my life who I am as a person and a picture of my husband, my dog and myself._

 ## Setup/Installation Requirements